bhisaac/5eFP/5eFP-SRD.md

 ### Druidic

 You know Druidic, the secret language of druids.
 You can speak the language and use it to leave hidden messages.
 You and others who know this language automatically spot such a message.
-Others spot the message’s presence with a successful (DC 15) Perception check but can’t decipher it without magic.
+Others spot the message’s presence with a successful (DC 15) WIS check but can’t decipher it without magic.

 #### Spellcasting